-So what’s the issue today?
-It’s simply adapting to the loss of 100% freedom, worry about my son’s visual impairment which may inhibit him to keep up with school work, and the stress of keeping up my posting schedule on Financial Samurai.
+What was the issue that challenged my mental health?
+It was simply adapting to the loss of 100% freedom, worry about my son’s visual impairment which may inhibit him to keep up with school work, and the stress of keeping up my posting schedule on Financial Samurai.

-Something has got to give.
-And that something is my back.
+Something had to give.
+And that something was my back.
 Chronic pain is the mind’s way of distracting you from emotional stress.

-I’ll get used to my loss of freedom.
+Over time I adjusted and got used to my loss of freedom.
 Not having a day job for over five years made me spoiled and soft.
-Posting less frequently is a simple solution for Financial Samurai.
-After all, each post reaches a much larger audience now due to its growth.
+I wasn’t prepared for the amount of anxiety that can accompany parenthood.

-I’m mostly worried about my son’s future if his eyes make it more difficult for him to keep up in school e.g. finish reading assignments, playing sports etc. I also worry about bullies, his self-esteem, and a myriad of other things that come with having an impairment and being a parent.
+So what am I concerned about?
+I’m mostly worried about my son’s future.
+I don’t know if his vision will make it more difficult for him to keep up in school, e.g. finish reading assignments, playing sports etc. I also worry about bullies, his self-esteem, and a myriad of other things that come with having a visual impairment and being a parent.

 I’m keeping the faith his vision will get better as he ages.
 So far his gross motor skills and his vision are on track.
 Ophthalmologists say eyes don’t fully develop until about 2-3 years old.
 And most parents have told me their child’s nystagmus improved from when they were a baby.
 All we can do is always be there for him through every single challenge.

 Health Is More Important Than Wealth